-See the Related Information section below, for links to complete details about these Apache NiFi Controller Services.
+See the Related Information section below, for links to full details about these Apache NiFi Controller Services.

-You must have built your dataflow.
+You have built your dataflow.

 - 1. To add a Controller Service to your flow, right-click on the canvas and select Configure from the pop-up menu.
 This displays the Controller Services Configuration window. - 2.
 Select the Controller Services tab. - 3.
-Click the + Add to display the Add Controller Service dialog. - 4.
+Click the + button to display the Add Controller Service dialog. - 4.
 Select the required Controller Service and click Add.

 - 5. Click the Configure icon in the right-hand column and configure the necessary options. - 6.
-Click Apply to save the changes. - 7.
-Click the Enable button (flash) in the far-right column of the Controller Services tab to enable the Controller Service.
+When you have finished configuring the options you need, click Apply to save the changes. - Click the Enable button (flash) in the far-right column of the Controller Services tab to enable the Controller Service.